 Bulent became a Border Patrol Agent in 2006 and a Customs Officer in 2008.
 He served 11 years under Customs & Border Protection as a federal agent.

 In 2020, he wrote and shot his first award-winning action short and joined Tonia Kempler with Bellem Entertainment in 2020.
-In 2021, they formed Entangled Entertainment.

-Entangled Entertainment's projects are genre agnostic, spanning everything from action to horror, and Rom-Coms to thrillers.
+Projects are genre agnostic, spanning everything from action to horror, and Rom-Coms to thrillers.
 Their portfolio includes shorts, features, episodic series, unscripted reality shows, web series, graphic novels, and podcasts.

 Bulent has shot and completed several award-winning short films and an unscripted reality pilot.
 His work is currently making the rounds in the festival circuit.